mbbroberg/mbbroberg.github.io/content/garden/ai-coding-agent-product-perspective.md

 I want each teardown to follow a similar structure so you can compare across tools.
 But I'm also paying attention to what makes each one unique.
 The differences tell more than the similarities.

 This is going to be a living collection.
 As these tools evolve and as I understand them better, I'll update my thinking.
-That's the point of a [digital garden](/articles/make-obsidian-a-digital-garden) approach.

 --